SentientByte/DashFolio/structure.md

 | `portfolio_snapshots` | Cached aggregate views (equity, allocations, benchmark) for rapid dashboard loads. | `cache_key`, `generated_at`, `payload` |
 | `performance_history` | Daily portfolio returns and equity for trend charts. | `date`, `equity`, `cash`, `daily_return` |

+All persistent artifacts (`config.json`, `portfolio.json`, `dashfolio.db`) reside
+in the configurable data root pointed to by the `DASHFOLIO_DATA_DIR` environment variable.
+By default the application resolves this to `/mnt/config/dashfolio`, which should be mounted from the host when running inside Docker.

 ## 4. Analytics and formulas

 The analytics layer relies on exponential weighting to emphasise recent market